linrock/nnue-tools/README.md

-## Stockfish NNUE trainer
+# Stockfish NNUE trainer

 A containerized linux environment for training Stockfish NNUE with [nnue-pytorch](https://github.com/glinscott/nnue-pytorch).

+The container image is Ubuntu 22.04 LTS with Cuda, Torch, and all the necessary dependencies for running nnue-pytorch installed.

+## Installing on Ubuntu 20.04 hosts

 To use this, make sure Nvidia drivers, [Docker](https://docs.docker.com/engine/install/), and the [Nvidia container toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html) are installed.

-The container image is an Ubuntu environment with Cuda, Torch, and all the necessary dependencies for running nnue-pytorch.
+See [server_setup.sh](./server_setup.sh) for commands to install dependencies pristine Ubuntu server environment.

+Afterwards, use these scripst to prepare and run the container image.

 ```bash
 ./docker_build.sh   # builds an image with a working nnue-pytorch environment
 ./docker_run.sh     # access the command-line within the container
 ```

-### Download data files
+### Download training data files

 See training data files in this PR: https://github.com/official-stockfish/Stockfish/pull/4100